esa/pagmo2/doc/sphinx/docs/cpp/islands/fork_island.rst

    in multithreaded contexts (a notable example is the :cpp:class:`~pagmo::ipopt` algorithm, which uses the thread-unsafe IPOPT optimiser).

+   :cpp:class:`~pagmo::fork_island` is the UDI type automatically selected by the constructors of :cpp:class:`~pagmo::island` on POSIX platforms when the island's problem and/or algorithm do not provide the basic :cpp:type:`~pagmo::thread_safety` guarantee.

    .. note::

       :cpp:class:`~pagmo::fork_island` is not exposed in the Python bindings.
 Instead, pygmo provides a